This part, 5.1 - Construction - sets dedicated

 Division 2: Control of risk

-- Control of risk - the employer must eliminate the risk, or if this is not reasonably practicable, control the risk according to the hierarchy of control
+- Control of risk - the employer/SEP must eliminate the risk, or if this is not reasonably practicable, control the risk according to the hierarchy of control

 - Review of risk control measures - when this is required to be done

-- Safe work method statement required for high risk construction work, requirement to review and revise it, and requirement to retain a copy of it
+- Safe work method statement required for high risk construction work: requirement to prepare, review and revise it, and requirement to retain a copy of it.
+If the work is likely to involve the removal or disturbance of asbestos, then an asbestos control plan is taken to be the SWMS.

 - site-specific training